A-G-U-P-T-A/election-system-dapp/README.md

 Unlock Metamask
 Connect metamask to your local Etherum blockchain provided by Ganache.
-Import an account provided by ganache.
+Import an account provided by ganache using private keys.

 # Step 6.
 Run the Front End Application
 ~$ npm run dev Visit this URL in your browser: http://localhost:3000